| GENERAL INFO (Jump to Diary)|

 A short ride, and we are in the European Community!
 The sign actually say; Welcome to France!
 Our boatdriver is nice enough to drop us off at immigration.
 The other boats just drop the locals somewhere else, as none bothers about immigration.
 I don't dear skipping that formality.

 We walk to where the minibuses are found, and find one for Cayenne and one for Kourou.
-Kourou is on the way, but here are strictly different busses.
+Kourou is on the way, but here are strictly different busses!
 They are filled as the drivers and helpers get the passengers, and not in line.
 That means everyone have to wait most of the day to get their bus filled.
 STUPID!
+But it is after all France...

 After two hours, the engine is fired up, and we have half a hour to enjoy the fumes.
 The town turn out to be real small, and here are only a few scatted settlements along the road.
 At the first one, the girl who was sitting in the car when I got to it, jumps of.
-It would have been so much faster to walk for her!
+It would have been so much faster for her to walk!

 We drive through the forest on a pretty good road.
 The